mduffster/self-referent-test/README.md

-# Role-Conditioning Circuits Analysis: Mistral-7B
+# Role-Conditioning Circuits Analysis: Mistral 7B and Qwen 2.5 7B

 [![Python](https://img.shields.io/badge/python-3.12-blue.svg)](https://www.python.org/downloads/release/python-3120/)
 [![Reproducible](https://img.shields.io/badge/reproducible-✓-green.svg)](https://github.com/mattduffy/self-referent-test)
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-This project investigates role-conditioning circuits in Mistral-7B using mechanistic interpretability to identify how the model processes self-referent vs. neutral vs. third person vs. confounder (implied 2nd person) content.
+This project investigates role-conditioning circuits in Mistral 7B and Qwen 2.5 7B using mechanistic interpretability to identify how the model processes self-referent vs. neutral vs. third person vs. confounder (implied 2nd person) content.
 The analysis focuses on attention entropy patterns and identifies specific heads and layers involved in role-conditioning behavior.
 I also develop simple heuristic measurements that can hopefully indicate ongoing role compliance on a simple dataset.
-There are early indications that the Role Focus Coefficient (RFC) might be a good candidate for approximating role-adherence in instruction-tuned models.
+There are early indications that the Role Focus Coefficient (RFC) might be a good candidate for approximating role-adherence in instruction-tuned models, though the effects differ across model families, which I discuss further later.

+The initial evidence indicates that a native multi-lingual LLM, like Qwen, treats self-reference as a distinct circuit even in post-training.
+I suspect this might be due to the linguistic treatment of hte "self" within the training data.
+English-centric models, like Mistral, deal with less pronoun ambiguity, and thus post-training processes, by focusing on the assitant persona, can effectively shift self-reference into a fact-finding circuit.
+I plan to replicate on Llama 8B to observe whether it shows similar pre- and post-training effects as Mistral 7B.

 **Metrics for Base vs Instruct RFC and RSI**
 [[See Metrics](https://github.com/mduffster/self-referent-test?tab=readme-ov-file#key-metrics)]